 So, you want a New York City Hall wedding, but you don’t know where to begin.
 Trust me, you’re not alone!
 People chose to visit the marriage bureau at City Hall for a variety of reasons; whether it be eloping while visiting from another city, or simply obtaining your marriage license before your official wedding.
-However, planning your trip to Downtown Manhattan may not be the most straightforward- the information available on the Marriage Bureau’s website is somewhat limited.
-And even then, there are other things to consider; such as transportation, witnesses, and pre and post ceremony portrait locations.
+However, planning your trip to Downtown Manhattan may not be the most straightforward.
+We’re here to help!

-We shoot an average of 20 City Hall weddings in New York a year, in addition to our regular ‘big’ weddings, surprise proposals and elopements.
-From our years of experience with the Marriage Bureau and with our clients, we’ve put together 6 tips to getting married at New York City Hall, below.
+We’ve shot over 100 City Hall weddings in New York, in addition to our regular ‘big’ weddings, surprise proposals, and elopements.
+From our years of experience with the Marriage Bureau and with our clients, we’ve put together answers to the 6 most commonly asked questions by couples to getting married at New York City Hall.

 The marriage bureau is open from 8:30 AM to 3:45 PM Monday to Friday.
-If you are planning to get married over a long weekend or holiday, be sure to check the bureau’s website for closure on major holidays: http://www.cityclerk.nyc.gov/html/about/holidays.shtml
+If you are planning to get married over a long weekend or holiday, be sure to check the bureau’s website for closure on major holidays.

 If interested in learning more about our city hall coverage options, please reach us here.

 Don’t forget about the afterparty!
 One of the many perks of getting married in New York is the endless possibilities for celebration.
-Grab a cab to take pictures in the iconic Central Park, hold a celebratory brunch (a la Sex and the City style), or book out an entire restaurant for your reception- feel free to ask us for any suggestions!
+Grab a cab to take pictures in the iconic Central Park, hold a celebratory brunch (a la Sex and the City style), or book out an entire restaurant for your reception – Feel free to ask us for suggestions!

 NYC Fresh & Modern Photography Studio

-Cinder and Co. is available to photograph maternity, newborn and engagement sessions throughout NYC.
+Cinder and Co. are available to photograph maternity, newborn, and engagement sessions throughout NYC.
 Our boutique photography studio is conveniently located in downtown Manhattan.
 We love to offer natural light photography on-location and incorporate the city’s backdrops.
 Our sessions are relaxed and enjoyable, so we can capture those perfect moments of genuine emotions.